-Gains or Losses arising from changes in the fair value of investment properties are recognised in Surplus or Deficit in the Provision of Services - Financing and Investment Income and Expenditure line.
+Gains or Losses arising from changes in the fair value of the investment property are recognised in Surplus or Deficit in the Provision of Services - Financing and Investment Income and Expenditure line.

 NOTE 26 INTANGIBLE ASSETS

 The carrying amount of intangible assets is amortised on a straight-line basis.